petrkeil/Statistics/Poisson_regression/poisson_regression.md

 ```

-Burn-in:
+You usually need to throw away the initial samples (the so-called "burn-in" phase):

 ```r
 update(jm, n.iter = 1000)
 ```

-Sampling from the posteriors and saving the samples:
+And here I am sampling from the posteriors and I am saving the samples for inference:

 ```r
 jm.sample <- jags.samples(jm, variable.names = params, n.iter = 1000, thin = 1)
 ```

-Traceplots of the three regression coefficients, and their posterior density plots:
+I can plot the Markov chains of the three regression coefficients, and their posterior density plots which are marginal distributions of the chains:

 ```r
 plot(as.mcmc.list(jm.sample$beta0), main = "Beta_0")